-Zoning The capability to group luminaires/lamps and form unique lighting control zones for a control strategy via software-defined means, and not via physical configuration of mechanical or electrical installation details (e.g. wiring).
-6 Interior: Zoning is required for occupancy sensing, high-end trim, and daylight harvesting control strategies except for systems that feature luminaire level lighting control (LLLC) capabilities as defined in these requirements under "Reported Capabilities", in which case zoning is only required for occupancy sensing and high-end trim control strategies.
+The capability to group luminaires/lamps and form unique lighting control zones for a control strategy via software-defined means, and not via physical configuration of mechanical or electrical installation details (e.g. wiring).
+6 Zoning Interior: Zoning is required for occupancy sensing, high-end trim, and daylight harvesting control strategies except for systems that feature luminaire level lighting control (LLLC) capabilities as defined in these requirements under "Reported Capabilities", in which case zoning is only required for occupancy sensing and high-end trim control strategies.
 Exterior: Zoning is required for high-end trim.
 7 Individual Addressability The ability to uniquely identify and/or address each individual luminaire/lamp, sensor, controller, and user interface device in the lighting system, allowing for configuration and re-configuration of devices and control zones independent of electrical circuiting.
 8 Continuous Dimming The capability of a control system to provide control with sufficient resolution in output (100+ steps) to support light level changes perceived as smooth (as opposed to step dimming with a small number of discrete light levels).
 9 Control Persistence The capability of a networked lighting control system's lowest-level ("edge device") luminaire/lamp controllers to execute three energy saving strategies (occupancy sensing, daylight harvesting, and high-end trim) at a room-level, or finer, resolution in the absence of communications with the next higher networked element in the system's topology.
 10 Scheduling The capability to automatically affect the operation of lighting equipment based on time of day.
 Scheduling capability is reported for interior systems and required for exterior systems.
 Exterior systems are required to have time- based scheduling, and "astronomical" scheduling functionality for sunrise and sunset programming, based on geographical location and time of year.

-The capability of a system to report the energy consumption of a luminaire/lamp and/or a group of luminaires/lamps.
+11 Energy Monitoring The capability of a system to report the energy consumption of a luminaire/lamp and/or a group of luminaires/lamps.
 Individual luminaire/lamp monitoring as well as energy monitoring on dedicated lighting circuits is acceptable.
 The method by which the system implements this capability must be clearly described, including whether the system provides automated energy measurement or relies on numerical manual input during system setup for accurate measurement (such as inputting the wattage of each luminaire/lamp in a project).
-Reference consists of one or both of: Sample .CSV file with documentation API documentation The basic, required capability of energy monitoring is defined in accordance with ASHRAE 90.1-2016 Section 8.4.3.
-11 Energy Monitoring Energy use by interior lighting (if applicable), exterior lighting (if applicable) and receptacle circuits (if monitored by the NLC) can be monitored independently.
-For buildings with tenants, the above applicable systems (interior lighting, exterior lighting, receptacle) can be separately monitored for the total building and for each individual tenant space &gt;10,000 sf.
-The data for each tenant space can be reported to each tenant.
-The lighting system energy use can be recorded a minimum of every 15 minutes and reported at least hourly, daily, monthly, and annually.
-Energy use data can be transmitted to a building control system (if present) and graphically displayed.
-Data shall be available for a minimum of 36 months.
-Energy monitoring is not required for room-based systems.
-In order for a system to qualify for this exemption, the DLC review process will confirm that the product claims only "Room or Zone, or Whole Building &lt;25,000 sf" for interior scope as listed on the DLC QPL.
-12 Device Monitoring / Remote Diagnostics The capability to monitor, diagnose, and report operational performance including system and/or component failures.
+Reference consists of one or both of: Sample .CSV file with documentation API documentation The basic, required capability of energy monitoring is aligned with ASHRAE 90.1-2016 Section 8.4.3. as follows: Energy use by interior lighting (if applicable), exterior lighting (if applicable) and receptacle circuits (if monitored by the NLC) can be monitored independently.
+For buildings with tenants, the data for each tenant space can be reported to each tenant.
+The lighting system and graphically displayed.
+Data can be stored for a minimum of 24 months.
+Energy use data can be retrieved by a user in the room when required - hourly, daily, monthly or yearly.
+Energy data can be retrieved by a user in the room when required - hourly, daily, monthly or yearly.
+Energy data can be retrieved by a user in the room when required - hourly, daily, monthly or yearly.
+Device interior scope as listed on the DLC QPL.
+12 Monitoring / Remote Diagnostics The capability to monitor, diagnose, and report operational performance including system and/or component failures.
 13 Type of User Interface The type of interface provided by the control system for users to read and adjust control system settings during system start-up, commissioning, and/or ongoing operation.